qasimodo-ai/qasimodo-agent/README.md

 TODO

+## Agent state

+The agent persists local state in `~/.qasimodo-agent/agents.json`.
+This file keeps a stable agent ID per project alongside metadata (such as the binary version pulled from `pyproject.toml`) and will accumulate additional fields over time.

 ## Development

 We recommend using [Nix](https://nixos.org) with [direnv](https://direnv.net) for development.
 Once installed, the dev shell will automatically load with all required tools.